 Female ants are smaller than the queen, wingless and sterile.
 Females result from fertilized eggs and can live up to three years.
 Known as workers or soldiers, female ants care for the eggs, tend to the larva, build and repair the nest, forage for food, and protect the colony.

 Male ants develop from unfertilized eggs.
 Also called drones, male ants have wings and are fertile to mate with the queen.
+Male ants are much smaller than females and have longer antennae.
+The males only emerge from the colony for one day in order to mate.
 They usually die 10-14 days after mating.

 - Common Species